gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 This step only applies to the most powerful search mode, i.e., on **ordered datasets**. ``NEW in V2``

+The **new search engine** implemented since version 2.0 of MacSyFinder better explores the space of possible Solutions regarding the presence of Systems in replicons analysed.
+It creates clusters of hits for Systems' components separately for each System searched, and therefore might find **candidate occurrences of Systems that overlap** in terms of components.
+Moreover, if a System is possibly encoded at several locations on the replicon analysed (option `multi_loci` set to "True" in the model), this calls for a **combinatorial screening** of the different clusters to assemble them into coherent systems regarding the macsy-models.

-1. Clusters are used to "fill up" systems according to the quorum (see function :func:`macsypy.system.match`).
-   In this step, the **quorum** criteria for the system's assessment are checked according to the model's definition: the `min_genes_required` and `min_mandatory_genes_required` thresholds must be reached.
+* For a given model, clusters are used to "fill up" Systems' occurrence(s) according to the **quorum criteria** defined in the System's model (see function :func:`macsypy.system.match`): the `min_genes_required` and `min_mandatory_genes_required` thresholds must be reached.
-   In the case of the `single-locus system` search mode (default), each cluster in addition to potential loners are evaluated for System's assessment separately.
+      * In the case of the `single-locus system` search mode (default), each cluster in addition to potential loners are evaluated for System's assessment separately.
-   In the case of the `multiple-loci system` search mode (``multi_loci=True``), each cluster and all possible combinations of clusters are confronted to the quorum of the System being examined.
+      * In the case of the `multiple-loci system` search mode (``multi_loci=True``), each possible combination of clusters is confronted to the quorum of the System being examined.
-   The clusters that fulfill the quorum are reported in the `all_systems.txt` and `all_systems.tsv` output files (see :ref:`outputs`).
+   The sets of clusters that fulfill the quorum are reported as candidate Systems in the `all_systems.txt` and `all_systems.tsv` output files (see :ref:`outputs`), and they obtain a **System's score** (see below).
-   The clusters that do not fulfill the quorum are reported in the `rejected_clusters.txt` output file.
+   The clusters that do not allow to form a candidate System are reported in the `rejected_clusters.txt` output file.

-2. The **new search engine** implemented since version 2.0 of MacSyFinder better explores the space of possible Solutions regarding the presence of systems in replicons analysed.
-   It creates clusters of hits for systems' components separately for each system searched, and therefore might find candidate occurrences of systems that overlap.
-   Moreover, if a system is possibly encoded at several locations on the replicon analysed (option `multi_loci` set to "True" in the model), this calls for a combinatorial analysis of the different clusters to assemble them into coherent systems regarding the macsy-models.
-   We therefore introduced a **scoring scheme for candidate Systems**, to easily separate combinations of clusters that are readily more similar to a system's model than others.
+*  We introduce a **scoring scheme for candidate Systems**, to easily separate combinations of clusters that are readily more similar to a system's model than others.

    The assumptions behind this scoring scheme are the following:
 	* we set a score for the different types of genes/components when defining a **cluster's score**: